pgmj/RISEkbmRasch/README.md

 There is now a [vignette](https://pgmj.github.io/raschrvignette/RaschRvign.html) that is intended to be the next step after you skimmed this README.
 You will find a sample Rasch analysis in the vignette, with output from most of the package functions.
 The vignette is produced using Quarto, and its source code is of course also [available](https://github.com/pgmj/pgmj.github.io/blob/main/raschrvignette/RaschRvign.qmd).

+Most functions have been developed with polytomous data analysis in mind, using the partial credit model.
+Also, the choice was made to rely primarily on conditional maximum likelihood estimation for item parameters, since it is robust under various conditions and enables "person-free assessment".

 ## Installation

 First, install the [`devtools`](https://devtools.r-lib.org/) package: